Amanda Jelks: Estate Planning, Probate Lawyer

 Our probate attorneys understand first hand what it’s like to grieve the loss of a loved one while having to simultaneously settle their estate.

-After your loved one has passed away, you may need to hire an attorney to probate their estate in order to transfer their assets to their heirs or loved ones (whether they had a will or not).
+After your loved one has passed away, you may need to hire a probate lawyer to probate their estate in order to transfer their assets to their heirs or loved ones (whether they had a will or not).
 A Probate Lawyer will walk you through this process and be with you in court, so that you can gather your loved one’s assets, pay their debts and taxes, and distribute their assets in a simple fashion.
-As highly skilled attorneys working with probate and experienced with wills, we won’t promise it’s easy for our lawyers, but we can promise it will be easier on you - with the help of our lawyers.
+As highly skilled estate planning and probate attorneys experienced with wills, we won’t promise it’s easy for our lawyers, but we can promise it will be easier on you - with the help of a probate lawyer.

 - What is Probate?